Integral Imprecise Probability Metrics: Measuring epistemic uncertainty with IIPM: MMI

-\paragraph{Desirable axiomatic properties for epistemic UQ measure.} While \( \operatorname{\acrshort{MMI}}_\cF \) appears to be an intuitive measure of uncertainty, it is important to examine whether it satisfies key axiomatic properties proposed in the literature on credal UQ~\citep{pal1992uncertainty}, where the EU modelled using IPs is measured.
+While \( \operatorname{\acrshort{MMI}}_\cF \) appears to be an intuitive measure of uncertainty, it is important to examine whether it satisfies key axiomatic properties proposed in the literature on credal UQ~\citep{pal1992uncertainty}, where the EU modelled using IPs is measured.
 This is especially relevant given the abundance of UQ measures~\citep{hullermeier_aleatoric_2021,kendall2017uncertainties,cuzzolin_uncertainty_2024}, many of which lack rigorous axiomatic support.
 The axioms we present below were originally formulated for credal sets and are adapted here for lower probabilities, as both representations mostly convey interchangeable semantics.
 In particular, \citet{abellan2005additivity}, \citet{jirouvsek2018new}, \citet{hullermeier_quantification_2022}, and \citet{sale_is_2023} propose that a valid credal uncertainty measure \( \operatorname{U} : \underline{\cP}(\cX) \to \mathbb{R} \) should satisfy: